NexPlayer/iOS-SDK/getting-started.md

 }
 ```

-And then create an instance of yourPlayerControllerwhen your application starts, and add its view to your
+And then create an instance of your PlayerController when your application starts, and add its view to your
 window:

 ```objc